 IHS CAMBRIDGE ENERGY RESEARCH ASSOCIATES®, INC. (IHS CERA®)

-IHS is a leading source of insight, analytics and expertise in critical areas that shape today’s business landscape.
-Businesses and governments in more than 140 countries around the globe rely on the comprehensive content, expert independent analysis and flexible delivery methods of IHS to make high-impact decisions and develop strategies with speed and confidence.
-IHS has been in business since 1959 and became a publicly traded company on the New York Stock Exchange in 2005.
-Headquartered in Englewood, Colorado, USA, IHS is committed to sustainable, profitable growth and employs nearly 9,000 people in 33 countries around the world.
+Businesses and governments in more than 140 countries around the globe rely on the comprehensive content, expert analysis and delivery methods of IHS to make high-impact decisions and develop strategies with speed and confidence.

 THE CONFEDERATION OF INDIAN INDUSTRY (CII)